 - 1. Pre-Approval Form or the catalog number for the services; - (a) The Pre-Approval Form must be submitted 30 days before the date of the purchase or event.
-Pre-Approvals must be completed for any event outside of the Title I and III Professional Development/Parental Involvement Catalog and Title II Professional Development Catalog.
-For technology expenditures, pre-approval may require an MPS Network Vendor conducting an on-site visit to the non-public school to make a determination whether the requested technology expenditure is reasonable and necessary to facilitate instruction in the Title I and III classroom.
+Pre-Approvals must be completed for any event outside of the Title IA and IIIA Professional Development/Family engagement Catalog and Title IIA Professional Development Catalog.
+For technology expenditures, pre-approval may require an MPS Network Vendor conducting an on-site visit to the non-public school to make a determination whether the requested technology expenditure is reasonable and necessary to facilitate instruction in the Title IA and IIIA classroom.
 Please attempt to submit a minimal number of Pre-Approval Forms per month.
-Any requests for Pre-Approvals received after services are delivered or goods purchased will be disallowed on that basis; - (b) The Title I, II, and III Professional Development Catalog is a list of previously approved professional development workshops and activities that will be published in catalog format and accessible to all nonpublic schools; - (c) The Title I and III Parent Involvement Catalog is a list of previously approved parental involvement workshops and activities that will be published in catalog format and accessible to all non-public schools; - 2.
-Instruction billing detail-in an approved format (Title IA and IIIA only) - 3.
-Dated itemized receipts (for purchases) or dated invoices (for speakers/presenters); - 4.
-Dated sign in sheets (for professional development and parental involvement sessions); - 5.
-Completed Reimbursement for Coursework Form to be provided by the Title I office; - 6.
-Student attendance reports by targeted assistant class period with year to date attendance rate noted (for Title IA and IIIA invoices only) - 7.
-Provider shall provide any back-up documentation, including source documents or principal sign off, within 10 business days of request by MPS Title I Department.
+Any requests for Pre-Approvals received after services are delivered or goods purchased will be disallowed on that basis; - (b) The Title IA, IIA, IIIA, and IVA Professional Development Catalog is a list of previously approved professional development workshops and activities that will be published in catalog format and accessible to all non-public schools; - (c) The Title IA and IIIA Family Engagement Catalog is a list of previously approved family engagement workshops and activities that will be published in catalog format and accessible to all non-public schools; - 2.
+Instructional billing using the approved format provided by MPS (Title IA and IIIA only) - 3.
+Dated itemized receipts (for purchases) or dated invoices (for speakers/presenters);

+- 4. Dated sign in sheets (for professional development, family engagement sessions and student support sessions); - 5.
+Coursework grade report from accredited university with a grade of b or higher must be provided by the Title IA office and an invoice from the university showing the amount for each approved course was paid; - 6.
+Student attendance reports by targeted assistant class period with year to date attendance rate noted (for Title IA, IIIA, and IVA) - 7.
+Monthly invoices are to be submitted to the Title Office on by 12:00 PM on the 15 of each month by and responses to feedback within 5 business days unless otherwise approved by the Title I office. - 8.
+Provider shall provide any back-up documentation, including source documents or principal sign off, within 10 business days of request by MPS Title I and Title III office.